Take a dip in the sea

 Lend a helping hand

-Charities need volunteers all year round, but especially so at Christmas, so why not offer to lend a hand, perhaps helping Crisis at Christmas serve lunch on the 25th to homeless people in Birmingham, Edinburgh, London, Newcastle and Oxford.
-Or spend a few hours with an elderly person who otherwise would be alone on Christmas Day.
-Find out more at Community Christmas.
+Charities need volunteers all year round, but especially so at Christmas, and 2020 is no different (although safety precautions mean that the running of events will be different this year) so why not offer to lend a hand?
+Perhaps by helping Crisis at Christmas serve lunch on the 25th to homeless people in Birmingham, Edinburgh, London, Newcastle and Oxford.
+Or spend a few hours with an elderly person who otherwise would be alone on Christmas Day, and while things might be a bit different due to Covid-19 restrictions this year there are still a lot of grass roots events happening across the country, such as Christmas meal deliveries and 'street drinks'.
+Find out what events are already happening or register your own at Community Christmas.
+Other volunteering opportunities are available at the Royal Voluntary Service, including plenty of virtual volunteering options.

 Find a four-legged friend